hav4ik/hav4ik.github.io/articles/_posts/2019-01-07-lorenz-attractor.md

 ## 5. Solution to the 14-th Problem

-In this section, I will briefly describe the beautiful idea of the proof for the 14-th Smale's Problem.
+In this section, I will briefly describe the beautiful idea of the proof for the 14-th Smale's Problem (basically highlighting the key details of [Warwick's paper](orig-proof)).
 First, we need to understand the notion of *SRB measure* and how it relates to dynamical systems.

 ### 5.1.
 The notion of Sinai&ndash;Ruelle&ndash;Bowen Measure